Ph.D. Students

 Yengisetty Eswar Naveen

-Emotion Contagion: Through the lens of mirroring Mechanism
+Emotion Mimicry: Through the lens of mirroring Mechanism

 Email: eswar_naveen@iitb.ac.in